-This manual describes WEL units that use the Rev 3.3 circuit board and Rev 2.15 (or higher) WEL software.
-For earlier versions of the board or software, go to the "legacy" section of the WELSever.com support files page, and download the Rev 2.2 or 2.3 User Manual.
+This manual describes WEL units that use the Rev 3.3/4 circuit board and Rev 2.17 WEL software.
+For earlier or later versions of the board or software, go to the WELSever.com support files page, and locate the correct User Manual version.